MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/grant-resource-specific-consent.md

     :::image type="content" source="../../assets/images/user-graph-permissions.png" alt-text="Screenshot shows the Graph explorer response to GET call for user RSC permissions.":::

-For more information on how to get details of the apps installed in a specific team, see [get the names and other details of apps installed for the specified user](/graph/api/userteamwork-list-installedapps#example-2-get-the-names-and-other-details-of-apps-installed-for-the-user).
+For more information on how to get details of the apps installed for the user, see [get the names and other details of apps installed for the user](/graph/api/userteamwork-list-installedapps#example-2-get-the-names-and-other-details-of-apps-installed-for-the-user).

 ## Code sample